google/product_video_ads/README.md

 [![Carrefour Brasil - PVA Video](images/pva_carrefour_example.png?raw=true)](https://www.youtube.com/watch?v=xk8hqo1lZbk&t)
 ## Requirements

-See the tutorial video: https://www.youtube.com/watch?v=n31ORQGDhRc
+See the tutorial video (deprecated): https://www.youtube.com/watch?v=n31ORQGDhRc

 1. A Google Cloud Project, with a user with Owner or Editor permissions, the installation will be on Cloud Shell
 2. Apps Script enabled for the user involved on the deployment (can be a different user from the GCP) it can be done here: https://script.google.com/home/usersettings